Skip to content

 Running After Birth–What My Body Told Me Then

 Five months after giving birth, I thought the day for my running comeback had arrived.
 I jogged a kilometer–I couldn’t go much further because I quickly developed hip pain.
 Hip band?
 Pelvic floor band?
 During pregnancy and childbirth, the bands become soft due to the hormone relaxin, the pelvis becomes unstable, and the body remains susceptible to pain for some time.
-One possible explanation for the pain.
+A possible explanation for the pain.
 Another: soft connective tissue.
 After all, just five months earlier, a child had pushed through my pelvis.

 I decided to seriously start with postpartum exercises, which I had unfortunately neglected a bit.
 When I felt like it, I did 50 to 100 squats with short breaks in between.
 Judging by the muscle soreness, it turned out to be good training for me and worked quite well initially.